AirHelp Score 2025: How did we rank the airports?

-Three factors contribute to airport ranking.
+Three important factors contribute to airport ranking.
 Here’s a breakdown:

 On-time performance